nbubna/store/README.md

 store(false);                     // clears all items from storage
 ```

+Parameters in [brackets] are optional.
 There are also more explicit and versatile functions available:

 ```javascript
 store.set(key, data[, overwrite]); // === store(key, data);